Last updated on 2026-02-02

 - Hands-on training at one of North America's most advanced woodworking facilities.

-- Extensive project work in the second year to apply learned skills in real-world scenarios.
+- Extensive project work in the second year, allowing students to apply their skills in real-world scenarios.

 Career Options